xebiarohan/Docker/README.md

 Image
- - FS snapshot (File system)
+ - FS snapshot (File system) - contains the process, which it adds to a container
- - Startup Command
+ - Startup Command - command to execute at container startup

 docker commands :